harshitbadera/SafeSteps-Project/readme.md

 This project is MIT licensed — see `LICENSE`.

 ## Contact
-Project leads: Rashi  & Harshit
+Project leads: Rashi Goyal  & Harshit  Badera
 Mentor: <Mentor Name> — for suggestions and testing opportunities.